In the UK, EU and USA, copyright lasts for 70 years after an author's death. Every year, many more books get brought into the public domain.

 7. Great Books and Classics

 Great Books and Classics isn't the best of these sites but, notable for being organised in 10 year periods, so if you are looking to delve into a particular era for inspiration, this could be the place to do it.

 Not a vast collection of fiction compared to the others, but Classic Literature has over 70,000 recipes in its classic cookbooks section.
 Fun for foodies!

 Comparatively short, but thoroughly excellent selection at Planet Publish.
-Lovely, clean easy-to-navigate blog site with samples and downloadable PDFs.
-The easiest of all these sites to get a taster of the author’s style before you download.
-Might be a good idea to explore on here, then Kindle up on one of the other sites…
+A lovely, clean easy-to-navigate blog site with samples and downloadable PDFs.
+The easiest of all these sites to get a taster of the author's style before you download.
+Might be a good idea to explore on here, then Kindle up on one of the other sites.

-Ace peer-to-peer audio book site where public domain books are read by the public, for the public.
-I’m currently listening to a woman with a cut glass British accent reading from Sherlock Holmes…lovely relaxing stuff.
+Librivox is a brilliant peer-to-peer audiobook site where public domain books are read by the people, for the people.
+I'm currently listening to a woman with a cut-glass British accent reading from Sherlock Holmes…lovely relaxing stuff.
 Download an audiobook or read one out, the choice is yours.